moggieuk/ERCF-Software-V3/doc/UPGRADE.md

 And note that `enable_clog_detection` now has 3 possible values (2 is recommended):

     enable_clog_detection: 2         # 0 = disable, 1 = static length clog detection, 2 = automatic length clog detection

+### v1.3.0
+Introduced synchronized gear/extruder movement during print!
+This is implemented through a stepper controller that can both act as a MANUAL_STEPPER and as an extruder.
+The `[manual_stepper gear_stepper]` section of `ercf_hardware.cfg` needs to be changed to `[manual_extruder_stepper gear_stepper]`.
+Also, the `extruder: extruder` line under `[ercf_encoder]` can be deleted.
+It is harmless but the extruder name is now centrally set in `ercf_parameters.cfg`

+In addition several new parameters are added to control gear/extruder syncing as well as the ability to any extruder for use with ERCF.

+    extruder_name: extruder		# Name of the toolhead extruder that ERCF is using

+    # EXPERIMENTAL: New synchronized gear/extruder movement!
+    # If enabled for loading or unloading extruder this will override 'sync_load_length' and 'sync_unload_length'
+    # If you normally run with maxed out gear stepper current consider reducing it with 'sync_gear_current'
+    #
+    sync_to_extruder: 0		# Gear motor is synchronized to extruder during print
+    sync_load_extruder: 0	# Full extruder load leveraging motor synchronization
+    sync_unload_extruder: 0	# Full extruder unload (except stand alone tip forming) leveraging motor synchronization
+    sync_form_tip: 0		# Standalone tip formation (initial part of unload) also leveraging motor synchronization
+    #
+    sync_gear_current: 100	# Percentage of gear_stepper current (10%-100%) to use when syncing with extruder during print